vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 ## Handy alias

-Instead of typing `docker run -it --rm -v ~/archive/42/ft_ls:/ft_ls nloomans/codam` again and again I like to use the following alias I wrote:
+Instead of typing `docker run -it --rm -v ~/archive/42/ft_ls:/ft_ls nloomans/codam`, again and again, I like to use the following alias I wrote:

 ```
 alias docker-pwd='docker run -it --rm --init -v "$PWD:/pwd" nloomans/codam sh -c "cd /pwd; bash"'
 ```

-This will allow me to run `docker-pwd` anywhere, and it will create a new docker container, mount my current working directory in it, and `cd` to the correct location in the docker contianer for me.
+This will allow me to run `docker-pwd` anywhere, and it will create a new Docker container, mount my current working directory in it, and `cd` to the correct location in the Docker container for me.
 (Yes I'm lazy)

 > *Hint*: Try to integrate `valgrind` in your workflow.
 Regularly run your code
 > trough Valgrind instead of waiting for errors to become visible first.